CloudLabs-MOC/DP-203T00-Data-Engineering-on-Microsoft-Azure/Instructions/Labs/01/README.md

 This lab demonstrates the experience of working with Apache Spark in Azure Synapse Analytics.
 You will learn how to connect an Azure Synapse Analytics workspace to an Azure Data Explorer workspace using a Linked Service and then load data from one of its databases using a Spark notebook.
 You will also learn how to use libraries like Hyperspace and MSSparkUtil to optimize the experience of working with Data Lake storage accounts from Spark notebooks.
 In addition to Data Explorer and Data Lake storage, the data enrichment process will also use historical data from a SQL Pool.
 In the end, you will learn how to publish the enriched data back into the Data Lake and consume it with the SQL Built-in Pool and Power BI.

 After completing the lab, you will understand the main steps of an end-to-end data enrichment process that uses Spark in an Azure Synapse Analytics workspace.

-### Before the hands-on lab

-> **Note:** Only complete the `Before the hands-on lab` steps if you are **not** using a hosted lab environment, and are instead using your own Azure subscription.
-Otherwise, skip ahead to Exercise 1.

-Before stepping through the exercises in this lab, make sure you have properly configured your Azure Synapse Analytics workspace.
-Perform the tasks below to configure the workspace.

-#### Task 1: Create and configure the Azure Synapse Analytics workspace

->**NOTE**
->
->If you have already created and configured the Synapse Analytics workspace while running one of the other labs available in this repo, you must not perform this task again and you can move on to the next task.
-The labs are designed to share the Synapse Analytics workspace, so you only need to create it once.

-**If you are not using a hosted lab environment**, follow the instructions in [Deploy your Azure Synapse Analytics workspace](https://github.com/solliancenet/microsoft-data-engineering-ilt-deploy/blob/main/setup/01/asa-workspace-deploy.md) to create and configure the workspace.

-#### Task 2: Create and configure additional resources for this lab

-**If you are not using a hosted lab environment**, follow the instructions in [Deploy resources for Lab 02](https://github.com/solliancenet/microsoft-data-engineering-ilt-deploy/blob/main/setup/01/lab-02-deploy.md) to deploy additional resources for this lab.
-Once deployment is complete, you are ready to proceed with the exercises in this lab.

 ### Exercise 1: Load and data with Spark